Alan March

 Cop Tales

 Police work is often a mixture of terror and humor.
-Sharing those stories with others who wear the badge helps the officers realize they are still human in a job that can be de-humanizing.
+Sharing those stories with their brothers and sisters who wear the badge helps cops realize they are still human in a job that can be de-humanizing.

 In "The Scar," a rookie works up his courage to learn the secret of how his veteran Field Training Officer got that horrible scar.